Introduction: (almost) Universal MIDI SysEx CC Programmer (and Sequencer...)

 Well, the first one (upper left in my layout) is for page surfing: jump to the next parameter's page at each press of the button.
 LEDs will indicate which page you are in.

-The second when pressed send the patch you where working on back to the synth (figure it: you made the patch of your life, then touched a program button on the synth surface and the button-specific patch was loaded... all your work have gone!).
-With this button you can send all the values the programmer had memorized during the last patching process.
-This patch recall process does not work if you press the randomizer again (randomization process overwrite all the parameters in memory) and it's only effective on parameters you edited at least once.
-The latest patch is not kept in memory after shutdown.
+The second button (Callback) when pressed sends the patch you where working on back to the synth (figure it: you made the patch of your life, then touched a program button on the synth surface and the button-specific patch was loaded... all your work have gone!).
+With this button you can send all the values the programmer has memorized during the last patching process.

-The third is for a secondary function: the randomizer/patcher!
-Turn full anticlockwise the knobs you want the parameter they act on to lock to minimum value (i.e. oscillator LFO, oscillator envelope, etc.) or turn fully clockwise to maximise the value (i.e. oscillator mix volume, VCA volume, etc.) and press the button to start he randomization process for all other parameters.
+The third button is for the randomizer/patcher.
+Turn full anticlockwise the parameter knobs you want locked to minimum value (i.e. oscillator LFO, oscillator envelope, etc.) or turn fully clockwise to maximise the value and press the button to start he randomization process for all other parameters.

 What about those LEDs?

-There are 4 LEDs in corrispondence to each button (on the right of each button in my layout) ; these LEDs have multiple pourpouses:
+There are 4 LEDs in corrispondence to each button.
+These LEDs have multiple pourpouses, but their main uses are:

 Step 2: The "Hidden" 16 Steps Sequencer!